Total Fertility Rate

 Why Population Increases As Fertility Declines

 The world birth/death rate chart shows births well above deaths, hence world population is increasing even as TFR is decreasing.
 Consider that between 1950 and 1955 the death rate was 52% of the birth rate.
 By 2005 to 2010 the death rate had dropped to 42% of the birth rate.
 However, even as the death rate drops so too does the birth rate.
 So why is the world population increasing even as the fertility rate is decreasing?
-Well, on average each generation is having fewer children than the previous generation.
-That accounts for the fertility decrease.
+Well, on average, each generation is having fewer children than the previous generation.
+That is explained by the fertility decrease.

 To still have more births than deaths amid a fertility decline is easily accounted for in the decades long delay in the deaths of the parents and grandparents of newly born children.
 Hence even as the birth rate falls the parents who produced offspring are still alive in most cases and so the death rate is lower.
 This is called Demographic Momentum.
 After a number of decades the parents and grandparents die and their children now produce less babies as forecast by the TFR.
 Population decreases will now begin to appear as in the case of Russia when deaths outnumber births.
 It is then that the population drops will be in the millions.